Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

 For our purposes, we introduce the following parameters

 that we assume to be finite.
-As we will see below, we can characterise the long term behaviour of branching processes with interactions depending on the value of what we call the cooperative parameter $\varsigma$.
-We say that a branching process with interactions is {\it supercritical, critical or subcritical} cooperative accordingly as $\varsigma$ is strictly positive, zero or strictly negative.
+As we will see below, we can characterise the long term behaviour of branching processes with interactions depending on the value of what we call the {\it cooperative parameter} $\varsigma\in \mathbb{R}$.
+We say that a branching process with interactions is {\it supercritical, critical or subcritical cooperative} accordingly as $\varsigma>0$, $\varsigma=0$ or $\varsigma<0$.

 In order to understand the long term behaviour for this family of processes, we use stability theory for continuous time Markov chains (see for instance Tweedie \cite{Twee}, Chen \cite{Chen}, Meyn and Tweedie \cite{stability0} and the notes of Hairer \cite{Ha}).
-Our first main result says that a branching process with interactions $Z$ which is subcritical or critical cooperative ($\varsigma\le 0$) is conservative or in other words that it does not explode in finite time.
-In the particular case when there are no catastrophes and $\varsigma>0$, then process $Z$ explodes in finite time with positive probability.
+Our first main result says that a branching process with interactions $Z$ which is subcritical or critical cooperative, i.e. $\varsigma\le 0$, is conservative or in other words that it does not explode in finite time.
+In the particular case when there are no catastrophes and $\varsigma>0$, then the process $Z$ explodes in finite time with positive probability.

-In the sequel, we denote by $\mathbf{P}_n$ for the law of the process $Z$ starting from $n\ge 0$. \begin{theorem} Let $Z=(Z_t, t\ge 0)$ be a branching process with interactions such that $\mathbf{m}<\infty$.
-If the process is subcritical or critical cooperative, then the process $Z$ is conservative, i.e.
+In the sequel, we denote by $\mathbf{P}_n$ for the law of the process $Z$ starting from $n\in\mathbb{N}_0$.
+Since $\{0\}$ is an absorbing state, we only consider that $Z_0$ takes values in $\mathbb{N}$, almost surely. \begin{theorem} Let $Z$ be a branching process with interactions such that $|\mathbf{m}|<\infty$.
+If the process is subcritical or critical cooperative, i.e. $\varsigma\le 0$, then the process $Z$ is conservative, i.e.

-Moreover if there are no catastrophes, i.e. $\Lambda\equiv 0$, and $Z$ is supercritical cooperative then the process $Z$ explodes in finite time with positive probability. \end{theorem}
+Moreover if there are no catastrophes, i.e. $\Lambda\equiv 0$, and $Z$ is supercritical cooperative (i.e. $\varsigma>0$) starting at $Z_0\in\{2,3,...\}$ almost surely, then the process $Z$ explodes in finite time with positive probability. \end{theorem}

-The proof of the first part of our previous result follows from a Lyapunov type condition for non-explosion found in Chen \cite{Chen}, for the supercritical case we use a coupling argument.
-The supercritical cooperative regime seems to be more involved under the presence of catastrophes.
-Nonetheless, we believe that there must be cases when the process may explode.
+The proof of the first part of our previous result follows from a Lyapunov type condition for non-explosion found in Chen \cite{Chen} and for the supercritical case, we use a coupling argument.
+The supercritical cooperative regime seems to be more involved under the event of catastrophes.
+Nonetheless, we believe that there must be cases when the process may explode under the presence of catastrophes.

+In the sequel, we assume that the process satisfies $|\mathbf{m}|<\infty$ and that it is subcritical cooperative, i.e $\varsigma<0$, unless we state specifically otherwise.
+It is important to note that when there is no annihilation, i.e. $a=0,$ the previous assumption implies that $c>0$.